scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/list-objects-v2.rst

 ContinuationToken -> (string)

-  ContinuationToken indicates to Zenko that the list is being continued on this bucket with a token.
+  ContinuationToken indicates to XDM   that the list is being continued on this bucket with a token.
 ContinuationToken is obfuscated and is not a real key.